What are X-legs?

 A podiatrist examines the position of the feet, legs and knees and assesses the strain during movement.
 Treatment options may include:

-• Orthotics or orthotics to correct foot and leg positions
+- Support soles or orthoses to correct foot and leg positions

-• Advice on footwear and cushioning to reduce overexertion
+- Advice on footwear and cushioning to reduce overloading

 Recovery